Shree5vatsa/Path-Navigation-Visualizer/README.md

 # PathAlgo-Navigator

-Hey there! 👋 Welcome to PathAlgo-Navigator — a project I built to make learning pathfinding and maze algorithms fun, visual, and interactive.
+Hello!
+My name is Shreevatsa Acharya.
+Welcome to PathAlgo-Navigator — a project I built to make learning pathfinding and maze algorithms fun, visual, and interactive.
 If you've ever wondered how algorithms like Dijkstra or A* actually work, or just want to play with mazes, you're in the right place!

 ---